-allow me to wash Your sacred feet:

-You got them dirty when You walked in my soul...

-But where will I take the water from the fountain

-to wash Your feet?
+allow me to wash your sacred feet; you got them dirty when you walked in my soul...
+But where will I take the water from the fountain to wash your feet?

-In lacking that

-I only have the eyes to weep:

-bathing Your feet with my tears,

-do in such a way that I myself remain purified.
+In lacking that I only have the eyes to weep: bathing your feet with my tears, do in such a way that I myself remain purified.
 (Treatise on penance).

-The Passion of Jesus according to John John 18:1 - 19:42
+The Passion of Our Lord

-1. Recollection in prayer - Statio
+Recollection in Prayer - Statio

-Come, You who refresh us, the soul's delightful guest, come take away all that is mine, and pour into me all that is yours.
+Come, you who refresh us, the soul's delightful guest,

-Come, You who are the nourishment of every chaste thought, source of all mercies, sum of all purity.

-Come and burn away all that in me is cause of my not being able to be consumed by You.
+come take away all that is mine, and pour into me all that is yours.Come, you who are the nourishment of every chaste thought, source of all mercies, sum of all purity.
+Come and burn away all that in me is cause of my not being able to be consumed by you.
 Come, Spirit, who are ever with the Father and the Bridegroom, and rest over the brides of the Bridegroom.

-(St. Mary Magdalene de' Pazzi, O.Carm., in La Probatione ii, 193-194.)
+(St. Mary Magdalene de' Pazzi, O. Carm., in La Probatione ii, 193-194.)

-2. A prayerful reading of the Word - Lectio
+A Prayerful Reading of the Word - Lectio